Northumbria: Unification of Bernicia and Deira

-The Angle states of Bernicia and Deira were often in conflict before their eventual semi-permanent unification in 651.
+The Anglo-Saxon states of Bernicia and Deira were often in conflict before their eventual semi-permanent unification in 651.
 Political power in Deira was concentrated in the East Riding of Yorkshire, which included York, the North York Moors, and the Vale of York.
 The political heartlands of Bernicia were the areas around Bamburgh and Lindisfarne, Monkwearmouth and Jarrow, and in Cumbria, west of the Pennines in the area around Carlisle.
 The name that these two states eventually united under, Northumbria, might have been coined by Bede and made popular through his Ecclesiastical History of the English People.

 Information on the early royal genealogies for Bernicia and Deira comes from Bede's Ecclesiastical History of the English People and Nennius' Historia Brittonum.
 According to Nennius, the Bernician royal line begins with Ida, son of Eoppa.
 Ida reigned for twelve years (beginning in 547) and was able to annex Bamburgh to Bernicia.
 In Nennius' genealogy of Deira, a king named Soemil was the first to separate Bernicia and Deira, which could mean that he wrested the kingdom of Deira from the native British.
 The date of this supposed separation is unknown.
 The first Deiran king to make an appearance in Bede's Historia Ecclesiastica Gentis Anglorum is Ælla, the father of the first Christian Northumbrian king Edwin.

 A king of Bernicia, Ida's grandson Æthelfrith, was the first ruler to unite the two polities under his rule.
 He exiled the Deiran Edwin to the court of King Rædwald of East Anglia to claim both kingdoms, but Edwin returned in approximately 616 to conquer Northumbria with Rædwald's aid.
 Edwin, who ruled from approximately 616 to 633, was one of the last kings of the Deiran line to reign over all of Northumbria.
 Oswald's brother Oswiu eventually succeeded him to the Northumbrian throne despite initial attempts on Deira's part to pull away again.
 The last independent king of Deira was Oswine.
 He was murdered by Oswiu in 651, and Northumbria was thereafter united under Bernician rule.

 While violent conflicts between Bernicia and Deira played a significant part in determining which line ultimately gained supremacy in Northumbria, marriage alliances also helped bind these two territories together. Æthelfrith married Edwin's sister Acha, although this marriage did little to prevent future squabbles between the brothers-in-law and their descendants.
 The second intermarriage was more successful, with Oswiu marrying Edwin's daughter and his own cousin Eanflæd to produce Ecgfrith, the beginning of the Northumbrian line.
 However, Oswiu had another relationship with an Irish woman named Fina which produced the problematic Aldfrith.
 In his Life and Miracles of St. Cuthbert, Bede declares that Aldfrith, known as Fland among the Irish, was illegitimate and therefore unfit to rule.